AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 Jupyter Notebook is an interactive tool that uses Interactive Python (IPython) to edit and execute Python programmes from a web browser.
 It provides maximum flexibility and availability for a wide range of devices and users.

-You need to install it via python using ‘python -m pip install jupyter’ (pip is now shipped by default with Python 3.4 and above).
+You need to install it via Python using ‘python -m pip install jupyter’ (pip is now shipped by default with Python 3.4 and above).
 Alternatively, you can install it alongside many useful programming tools and packages by installing Anaconda Distribution.

 We will be running several examples and exercises in the module with code that is already built as a Jupyter Notebook.